adwyze/blog/src/posts/data-gravity-why-should-marketers-care/index.md

 Marketing that is always-on rather than BI systems which were built primarily for historical analysis.

-**That’s exactly what we at Granular are building.** Some of the largest data-driven companies and agencies around the world have been able to transform the way they leverage their marketing data, using Granular.
-To know more, [get in touch](mailto:sales@granularhq.com)!
+**That’s exactly what we at Clarisights are building.** Some of the largest data-driven companies and agencies around the world have been able to transform the way they leverage their marketing data, using Clarisights.
+To know more, [get in touch](mailto:growth@clarisights.com)!